Mathematical theory of deep learning: High-dimensional approximation

 \chapter{High-dimensional approximation}

-In the previous chapters we established convergence rates for the approximation of a function $f:[0,1]^d\to\R$ by a neural network.
-For example, Theorem \ref{thm:Cks} provides the error bound $\mathcal{O}(N^{-(k+s)/d})$ in terms of the network size $N$ (up to logarithmic terms), where $k$ and $s$ describe the smoothness of $f$.
-Achieving an accuracy of $\eps>0$, therefore, necessitates a network size $N=O(\eps^{-d/(k+s)})$ (according to this bound).
-Hence, the size of the network needs to increase exponentially in $d$.
-This exponential dependence on the dimension $d$ is referred to as the \textbf{curse of dimensionality} \cite{bellman1952theory}.
-For classical smoothness spaces, such exponential $d$ dependence cannot be avoided \cite{bellman1952theory, devore1998nonlinear, novak2009approximation}.
-However, functions $f$ that are of interest in practice may have additional properties, which allow for better convergence rates.
+In the previous chapters, we established convergence rates for the uniform approximation of a function $f:[0,1]^d\to\R$ by a neural network.
+For example, Theorem \ref{thm:Cks} provides the error bound $\mathcal{O}(N^{-k/d})$ in terms of the network size $N$ (up to logarithmic terms), if $f\in C^k([0,1]^d)$.
+Achieving an accuracy of $\eps>0$, therefore, necessitates a network size $N=O(\eps^{-d/k})$ (according to this bound).
+Hence, for a fixed $\eps>0$, the size of the network needs to increase exponentially in $d$.
+This exponential dependence on the dimension $d$ is referred to as the \textbf{Curse of Dimensionality} (CoD) \cite{bellman1952theory}.
+In this chapter, we give more details on the CoD, explain why it occurs, and discuss a few scenarios under which it can be mitigated.

+Section~\ref{sec:cod} recalls classical results on nonlinear approximation from \cite{devore1998nonlinear, novak2009approximation}, showing that for smoothness spaces such as $C^k([0,1]^d)$, any neural network architecture necessarily suffers from the CoD under mild assumptions.
+This suggests that such function spaces are often too general in high-dimensional settings.
+Motivated by this, the subsequent sections introduce narrower function classes, that are better suited for efficient approximation in high dimensions.
+While it is easy to construct function classes that do not suffer from the CoD, identifying meaningful and practically relevant ones is more difficult.

-In this chapter, we discuss three scenarios under which the curse of dimensionality can be mitigated.
-First, we examine an assumption limiting the behavior of functions in their Fourier domain.
+In Section \ref{sec:BarronClass} we examine an assumption limiting the behavior of functions in their Fourier domain.
 This assumption allows for slow but dimension independent approximation rates.
-Second, we consider functions with a specific compositional structure.
+Next, in Section \ref{sec:compositionalityApprox} we consider functions with a specific compositional structure.
 Concretely, these functions are constructed by compositions and linear combinations of simple low-dimensional subfunctions.
 In this case, the curse of dimension is present but only through the input dimension of the subfunctions.
-Finally, we study the situation, where we still approximate high-dimensional functions, but only care about the approximation accuracy on a lower dimensional submanifold.
-Here, the approximation rate is goverened by the smoothness and the dimension of the manifold.
+Finally, in Section \ref{sec:ManifoldAssumption} we study the situation where the functions are still defined on high-dimensional spaces, but the approximation accuracy is only measured on a lower dimensional submanifold of the high-dimensional input space.
+Here, the approximation rate is governed by the smoothness and the dimension of the manifold.